v-rgrace/Viva/Viva/glint/setup/raw-data-extreme-circumstances.md

 - situations involving potential threats to the physical safety of a person
 - to otherwise comply with the law

 Your organization is solely responsible for determining whether Extreme Circumstances exist.
 Microsoft does not independently evaluate Extreme Circumstances disclosure requests.
-If your organization attests that Extreme Circumstances exist, Microsoft will provide the requested identity of the survey taker.
+If your organization attests that Extreme Circumstances exist, Microsoft provides the requested identity of the survey taker.

 ## How to request identity disclosure in Extreme Circumstances